Other Notable Taxicab Companies in Hong Kong before 1967

 In 1949, Po On operated out of 630 Nathan Road and 26-34 Sai Yeung Tsoi Street in Kowloon with Fong Yam-ting as manager, Fong Chun-yu as assistant manager, Lee Choy as secretary and staff members included Fong Por and Fong Lam, likely relatives of Yam-ting.
 The firm also sold auto supplies in addition to providing taxi services (Business Directory of HK Macao and Canton)

 By 1963, Po On Taxi was operating out of the ground floor of 750 Cheung Sha Wan Road and staff members included Fong Kin-sing, Fong Wai-kuen and Lee Choi.
 (Hong Kong $ Directory).
 In 1970, Po On was still in the same address and car repairs was also listed as one of its services in addition to taxis.
+In September 1979, Fong Yam-ting died at the age of 83 and his residence was listed as 9 York Road in Kowloon Tong.

 World Taxi Co Ltd was allegedly the fifth largest taxicab firm in HK in the 1960s and was incorporated in 1960 by Mak Ping (麥炳).